The Aquarium and Pond Active Online Publication

 Decomposition of detritus Anaerobic Creates macro and micronutrients.

-Manganese reduction Anaerobic Creates a bioavailable macronutrient (Mn).
+Manganese reduction Anaerobic Creates a bioavailable micronutrient (Mn).

-Iron reduction Anaerobic Creates a bioavailable macronutrient (Fe).
+Iron reduction Anaerobic Creates a bioavailable micronutrient (Fe).

 Vacuuming Substrate